aarongilly/aarongilly.github.io/_gillespedia/income-tax.md

 # Federal & State Income Tax

+Our government needs money for roads, schools, and tons of other things.
+Part of the way we give it money is as a percentage of our income.
 Everyone in the United States is subject to the Federal Income Tax.
 Most states also have their own version of income tax that you pay on top of the Federal Income Tax.

 They all follow the same basic model.